Hyttttt95/Predictable-Component-Analysis/README.md

 4. **Area-Weighted PCA:** Extracting dominant EOFs with a $\sqrt{\cos\phi}$ geometric correction.
 5. **APTM Identification:** Solving for the most predictable linear combinations of PCs.

+Note on Reproducibility: The raw ECMWF S2S reforecast data used in this project is not included in this repository due to its large file size.
+As a result, the provided Jupyter Notebook cannot be executed without local access to the required `.nc` files.
+However, the notebook remains as a comprehensive record of the analytical pipeline and methodology.

 ## Contribution
 This is a research project.
 Suggestions for improving the predictability operator or alternative dimensionality reduction techniques are welcome.